Arkhangai Hospital Water Filter Project – Mongolia

 Each filter will purify a minimum of 6,000 gallons, depending on the source water.
 The carbon matrix interior provides additional support in removing chemicals like chlorine and other bad taste and odor elements.

-The candles inside the filters need to be cleaned every 2 months and replaced every 2 years, at nominal cost.
+The candles inside the filters need to be cleaned every 2 months and replaced every 2 years, at a nominal cost.

 Two trainings will take place to educate the hospital staff.
 The first will be to educate maintenance workers and nurses on the proper upkeep of the filters and the process for ordering new candles.